diskuv/2025a-1-tutorial-for-codespaces/README.md

 ---

+Are you currently in a training session?
+You need to start in the first [content/TUTORIAL.md](content/TUTORIAL.md).

+---

 If you like this content, please add a star to [this tutorial's GitHub repository](https://github.com/diskuv/2025a-1-tutorial-for-codespaces) and the related [dkcoder GitHub repository](https://github.com/diskuv/dkcoder).

 Add a [feature request here](https://github.com/diskuv/2025a-1-tutorial-for-codespaces/issues) if you'd like to ask for a second tutorial for the same content on a local PC.